 Severe childhood injuries cause devastation to the child’s family and may impact the child’s life forever.
+If your child has suffered a needless birth injury as a result of negligence of a doctor, nurse, and/or hospital will need help.
 Determining appropriate compensation requires the experience of a Philadelphia child injury lawyer.
-A compassionate injury attorney could review your case and determine how to proceed based on your unique circumstances.
+A compassionate and experienced personal injury attorney could review your case and determine how to proceed based on your unique circumstances.

 Proving Negligence in Cases Involving Children